rossberg/camp/README.txt

 In addition to filtering by selection (see Section 3.4.2), the contents of the View area can be further constrained by spilling something into the Search field.
-Note that this works even with playlists.
+And this works even with playlists.

 * Text Search: Typing one or multiple words filters the View to tracks whose meta data contains all the words.
 Example:

   +-----------------------
-  | rush optical
+  | ed rush optical
   +-----------------------

   That is, search for tracks done by both Ed Rush & Optical.